gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 4. `Rewriting compilation hashes`

-Compilation hashes are used by webpack, and all files with page data need to be updated with the new hashes since they've been recompiled.
+Compilation hashes are used by [webpack for code splitting](/docs/how-code-splitting-works/#chunk-bundle-naming) and keeping the cache up to date, and all files with page data need to be updated with the new hashes since they've been recompiled.

 5. `run page queries`